Breanna Stewart earns AP WNBA Player of the Year honors

 Stewart received six votes for AP Player of the Year by the 10-member media panel narrowly edging A’ja Wilson, who received the other four votes.
 Stewart is the first two-time winner of the award since the AP voting began in 2016.

-“It’s an honor to be recognized as the best in the league,” said Stewart, who was also named player of the year in 2018.
+“It’s an honor to be recognized as the best in the league,” said Stewart, who also was the 2018 player of the year.
 “Since I started in the WNBA in 2016, just trying to get better.
 Elevate myself and the team, the league as a whole.
 A big honor, but we’re motivated by more and that’s trying to win a championship.”

 Stewart’s fourth-seeded Seattle Storm begin their playoff run on Thursday in a best-of-three series against Washington.